Robust stabilization of polytopic systems via fast and reliable neural network-based approximations: Introduction

 Once fixed feasible control inputs at the vertices of the invariant set have been computed, a variable structure controller either takes a convex combination of those values by exploiting the vertex reconstruction of any state belonging to such a set, or coincides with a purely linear gain stemming from a \emph{triangulation}, i.e., a simplicial partition \cite{de2010triangulations}, of the underlying set.
 These methods therefore require one to solve a \gls{LP} online or to generate a lookup table to identify the region in which the current state resides.
 If the simplicial partition-based implementation is considered, then one has also to account for the complexity of the resulting invariant set, which is typically high \cite{blanchini1994ultimate,blanchini1995constrained,pluymers2005efficient,blanco2010efficient,athanasopoulos2010invariant,blanchini2015set}.
 These methods can therefore require significant memory to store the vectors and/or matrices describing every simplicial partition and associated linear control gain.
 As a common drawback affecting both the implementations, however, fixing the input values at the vertices may result in poor control performance for the stabilization task.

-A more sophisticated control method is the minimal selection policy.
-By requiring one to solve a nonlinear multi-parametric optimization problem online, with the current state measurement serving as the parameter, this method directly enforces a certain degree of contraction possessed by the \gls{CLF} at every control step.
-While solving a numerical optimization problem online provides flexibility and performance guarantees, the real-time computational efforts required complicate its application in polytopic linear systems characterized by the high sampling rates frequently encountered, e.g., in fault-tolerant control of aerial vehicles \cite{rotondo2013quasi,varga2014lpv}, energy-to-peak filtering \cite{gyurkovics2022robust}, or robot manipulators control \cite{jabali2017uncertain}.
+A more sophisticated control method coincides with the selection-based policy.
+By requiring the online resolution of a nonlinear optimization problem, parametric in the current measured state, this method directly enforces a certain degree of contraction possessed by the \gls{CLF} at every control step.
+While solving a numerical optimization problem online provides flexibility and performance guarantees, the real-time computational efforts required complicate its application in polytopic linear systems characterized by high sampling rates.